Skip to main content

 Chemo

-Chemo is the short word for chemotherapy – the use of drugs to fight cancer.
+Chemo, or chemotherapy, is the use of drugs to fight cancer.
 These drugs go into the blood and spread through the body.
 Chemo is given in cycles or rounds.
 Each round of treatment is followed by a break.
 Most of the time, 2 or more chemo drugs are given.
 Treatment often lasts for many months.

 Chemo may be given to: